Irish National Heritage Park

 - View as map

-The Park also supports a rich abundance of flora and fauna with its hazel woodlands, wet grasslands, ponds and streams.
-The ponds support families of ducks and water hens and their resident heron may be seen feeding from time to time.
-Otters and kingfishers can also be spotted.
+The park supports a rich abundance of flora and fauna with its hazel woodlands, wet grasslands, ponds and streams.
+The ponds are home to families of ducks and water hens, while the resident heron may be spotted from time to time along with otters and kingfishers.
+The park offers a free guided tour that leaves at regular intervals from the Visitor Centre or alternatively, visitors can take an audio tour if they wish to explore at their own pace.